-The festival starts on Friday at 8.00 pm with a concert and a ‘folk club’ on site.
+The festival starts on Thursday at 8.00 pm with a concert and a ‘folk club’ on site.
 On Friday evening there is a concert, grand ceilidh and a ‘folk club’ on site with a Morris procession through the town at 9.00 pm.
 The evening concludes with a late night song session at 11.45 pm.
 Saturday morning is taken up with various workshops, singarounds, meet-the-artist sessions, concerts and dance displays.
 In the evening you will be able to choose from two concerts, a ceilidh, a musical variety concert, plus a late night club session – all on site.
 Workshops for dedicated dancers will be held all day, with a ‘Dancers’ Day of Dance’ being held in the Falcon.
 Sunday Morning has a similar pattern to Saturday plus the popular Folk Services in local churches.
 Sunday afternoon features a song concert and a grand ceilidh.
 A variety of children’s events are held during the day on Saturday and Sunday.
 There will be Morris and other dance displays throughout the weekend – in the town and on site.

 The festival concludes with the popular Sunday Evening Concert in the Court Theatre (on-site) and most facilities will remain available – including camping – on Sunday night.
 All facilities will close at 10 am on Monday morning.

 NB: Do remember this is a ‘green field’ festival in a beautiful rural location.
 Facilities are necessarily fairly basic although we make them as effective as possible.
 Dress accordingly and remember, nothing we can do can alter the vagaries of the British weather.